robertfmurdock/robertfmurdock.github.io/_drafts/MeaningfulWork.md

 ### Building Resilient Teams and Team-Spaces

+The "resilient team" dimension illustrates team and organizational development.
+In contract to the "valuable product" dimension, this one focuses on developing the organization itself, rather than a product that solves a problem.

 Components of this include:

-  - setting up processes that make the team comfortable with change
+  - Setting up norms or processes that make the team comfortable with change
-  - nurturing a culture of teaching
+  - Nurturing a culture of teaching
-  - normalizing the practice of improving or replacing systems over time
+  - Normalizing the practice of improving or replacing systems over time
-  - helping the team practice self-management
+  - Helping the team practice self-management
-  - establishing processes for clear communication of the team's needs and successes
+  - Establishing processes for clear communication of the team's needs and successes
-  - teams that can survive and thrive for multiple generations
+  - The team can survive and thrive for multiple generations

 Known poisons:

-  - team has no persistent center of gravity (viable centers include: owning a product, a team mission, a clear physical home)
+  - Team has no persistent center of gravity (viable centers include: owning a product, a team mission, a clear physical home)
-  - the team does not have control over team composition (who should join, who should leave)
+  - The team does not have control over team composition (who should join, who should leave)
-  - the team is not allowed to set clear boundaries on how stakeholders interact with it.
+  - The team is not allowed to set clear boundaries on how stakeholders interact with it.
-  - the team's existence is not part of a larger organizational vision, leaving its future in question.
+  - The team's existence is not part of a larger organizational vision, leaving its future in question.
-  - the team's senior members are not invested in the existence of the team (the team wants to disband)
+  - The team's senior members are not invested in the existence of the team (the team wants to disband)
-  - team patrons or stakeholders are not responsive to the team's needs or successes
+  - Team patrons or stakeholders are not responsive to the team's needs or successes

 ### Building Next-Gen Teamwork Processes